olivemckenzie2003/TwoDimentionalArrayCharacters/README.md

 string predictions[] {
     "a lot of kinds running in the backyard!",

-    "a lot of empty beer bottles on your work table.",
+    "a lot of bottles on your work table.",

     "wearing Stush clothes.",